 What are futures?

-Futures traders fall into two main categories: hedgers and speculators.
-Hedging is a way of minimizing potential loss, arising from unfavorable changes in market prices.
+The contracts are settled in one of two ways: physical delivery, where one party delivering the underlying assets to the other party, or by cash settlement.
+Futures traders looking to hedge are minimizing potential losses from unfavorable changes in market prices.
 Futures are useful to this end, as it’s possible to fix a sale price on a commodity to maintain a specific financial outcome.

 Speculating involves analyzing market prices and making informed bets on how prices are going to change.
 If the price of the asset goes up before the contract expires, the buyer can sell the contract for a higher sum so that another buyer can benefit from the lower price specified in the contract.
 However, if the price of the asset goes down, the buyer is still obligated to pay the higher price.